 - 1 cup white wine

-- Preheat oven to 350F.
+- O the next day, preheat the oven to 350F.

 - Arrange chicken in a single layer in one or two large, shallow baking pans and spoon marinade over it evenly.